hyper10203/flowsense/README.md

 - Active window titles
 - Time spent in each app

-Everything updates in real time.

 ---

 ### AI workflow naming

 Optionally connect your preferred model to generate names and summaries for detected workflows.

-Supported providers rn Google Gemini
+Supported providers:Google Gemini

-No AI is required to use FlowSense. p.s.-Updates in future for more wider number of providers
+No AI is compulsorily required to use FlowSense.

+p.s.- Updates in future for more wider number of providers

 ---

 ### Analytics